roquedesouza209-developer/masterwrite/README.md

-# MasterWrite
+# NoteCollab

-Built to explore how digital tools can help people write more clearly and effectively.

-MasterWrite is a web application designed to improve grammar, punctuation, sentence structure, and vocabulary through guided suggestions.
+A real-time collaborative notes web application that allows users to write, edit, and share notes together.

+## Overview
+NoteCollab focuses on making collaboration seamless by enabling multiple users to work on the same notes in real time.

 ## Features
-- Grammar guidance
+- Real-time note editing
-- Punctuation correction
+- Multi-user collaboration
-- Sentence improvement suggestions
-- Vocabulary enhancement
+- Shared workspaces
+- Cloud-based note storage

+## Tech Stack
+- Web application architecture
+- Real-time systems (planned implementation)

+## Why I Built This
+Most note-taking tools are built for individuals.
+NoteCollab explores how collaboration can be made more natural and efficient.

 ## Status
 Concept and structure created.
-Further development planned.
+Development planned.

+## Future Improvements
+- Live cursor tracking
+- Version history
+- Commenting system